RPDIT/mightyFineLogging/README.md

 Request the permit route to get userID
 Utilize UserID to get all of its transactions.

+Financial Purposes:

+- Rent / Monthly Expenses
+- Savings
+- Funds for food/day-to-day expenses

 Goal:
 Allow a user to enter their monthly expenses, categorized and titled appropriately, and use that information to create a savings % calculator to dictate how much of their income should be put away towards each purpose.

 Allow a user to maintain a running total of how much has been contributed to each financial purpose and add/remove transactions (both positive and negative) that affect the values/totals.

-Purposes:

-- Rent / Monthly Expenses
-- Savings
-- Funds for food/day-to-day expenses

 ## Dependencies